yochaigal/cairn/resources/build-an-adventure-site.md

 ---

 ## Choose A Theme:
 - Pick a theme for the area.
-A specific mythology you find inpiring, something from history, etc.
+A specific mythology you find inspiring, something from history, etc.
 - Name (should reflect or theme).
 There are some great names [here](https://www.fantasynamegenerators.com/forest_names.php).
-- Come up with a solid adventure premise; typically an amazing location with a treasure to hunt.
+- Come up with a solid adventure premise (typically an amazing location with a treasure to hunt).
 - Decide on a ruling faction, with traits & motive.
 - Add some kind of counter balance (another faction, some kind of nefarious enemy, etc).
 - Keep these concepts in mind at all times: Dangers, Stakes, Motives, Urgency.
 The more you can weave in, the better.